I started from 0 and I'm currently growing 150+ followers per week on X. Some do better, some do worse, but that’s not the point

 For every 1 post about my company, I share 5 posts that help other founders.
 This builds goodwill and positions you as someone who gives before they get.

-End tweets with questions.
+When you can, end your comments with questions.
 Instead of "Here's how we reduced churn by 30%," try "Here's how we reduced churn by 30%.
 What's your biggest retention challenge?"

-Over-Promoting Your Product: Early on, every other tweet mentioned our product.
+Over-promoting our product: Early on, every other tweet mentioned our product.
 Engagement tanked, and I actually lost followers.

-Generic Motivational Content: "Monday motivation" tweets perform terribly.
+Generic motivational content: "Monday motivation" tweets perform terribly.
 People follow founders for specific insights, not generic inspiration.

-Arguing Politics: I know, I know—it's tempting.
+Arguing politics: I know, I know—it's tempting.
 But unless your business is directly political, it's a distraction that alienates potential customers.

-Inconsistent Voice: I tried to be too professional early on.
+Inconsistent voice: I tried to be too professional early on.
 The content that performs best is when I sound like myself, including the occasional frustration or excitement.

 Today I use a simple Notion database to track:

-Forget vanity metrics.
 I track:

 The most successful founders don't just build audiences—they build communities.
 Here's how:

 Instead of random tweets, create mini-series.
-Someone I know did a "7 Days of Customer Interview Insights" thread that got massive engagement and positioned him as someone who actually talks to customers.
+Someone I know did a "7 Days of customer interview insights" thread that got massive engagement and positioned him as someone who actually talks to customers.

 When someone asks a question in your expertise area, provide a thorough, helpful response—even if they're not a potential customer.
 This builds reputation and often leads to unexpected opportunities.